nefarius/ViGEm.github.io/docs/projects/BthPS3/Installation-Guide-Shibari-Edition.md

 ### I want some battery charge indicator, like SCP!

 That is possible but out of the scope of this project.
+[DsHidMini can do that for you](https://vigem.org/projects/DsHidMini/)!

 ### Can I have all SCP features like quick disconnect combo etc.?

 That is possible but out of the scope of this project.
+[DsHidMini can do that for you](https://vigem.org/projects/DsHidMini/)!

 ### I sometimes need to power on the controller twice or more until it stays connected...